hynsam/hynsam.github.io/content/publication/ChemFlow/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - guanghao-wei
+  - guanghao-wei*
-  - admin
+  - admin*
-  # - Chenru Duan
+  - Chenru Duan
-  # - Yue Song
+  - Yue Song
-  # - Yuanqi Du
+  - Yuanqi Du

 # Author notes (optional)
 author_notes: